momoLearnsToRock/ICA-todo/README.md

 ## People

-The current team consists of Göran [roseeng](https://github.com/roseeng), Momo [MomoLearnsToRock](https://github.com/momolearnstorock) and Daniel J [skurtbert] (https://github.com/skurtbert).
+The current team consists of Göran [roseeng](https://github.com/roseeng), Momo [MomoLearnsToRock](https://github.com/momolearnstorock) and Daniel J [skurtbert](https://github.com/skurtbert).

 ## Input

 The files are maintained on Swaggerhub (https://app.swaggerhub.com/apis/ica-egenkontroll/) and there is a github integration connected to this repository, which means that most activity in this repo will be automatic.
-(Swaggerhub pushes to the SWAGGERHUB branch.
-From there we manually create a merge request with a reasonable description, which we then accept.
+Swaggerhub pushes to the SWAGGERHUB branch.
+From there we manually create a merge request with a nice description, which we then accept.

 ## Output